Dr Peter Black - Vancouver Prostate Centre, Canada

 Professor Thomas H Lynch - St. James’s Hospital and Trinity College, Dublin

 (BAUS) Prize and The International Association of Radiation Research Prize.
-He is a past member of BAUS Council and Programme Director for training in Ireland.
-He is an examiner for the Royal College of Surgeons in Ireland and Trinity College, Dublin and is a reviewer for several peer review journals.
+He is a reviewer for several peer-review journals.

 Dr Christian Nelson - Memorial Sloan Kettering Cancer Centre, United States